thestennettreport/TheStennettReport.github.io/Project_2025/Mandate_For_Leadership/Chapter_3.md

 ### 9. KEY QUOTES

-* **"The first principle of public administration is that 'personnel is policy.'" (p.
-98)**  This quote encapsulates the central theme of the chapter, emphasizing the importance of controlling personnel to achieve policy goals.
+* **"The first principle of public administration is that 'personnel is policy.'" <sup>(98)</sup>**  This quote encapsulates the central theme of the chapter, emphasizing the importance of controlling personnel to achieve policy goals.
 * **"The civil service system is broken.
-It protects incompetent and unmotivated employees, and it makes it nearly impossible to fire anyone, even for cause." (p.
-99)**  This quote reflects the authors' deep distrust of the civil service and their desire to weaken its protections.
+It protects incompetent and unmotivated employees, and it makes it nearly impossible to fire anyone, even for cause." <sup>(99)</sup>**  This quote reflects the authors' deep distrust of the civil service and their desire to weaken its protections.
-* **"Schedule F was a bold step in the right direction, but it was only a first step." (p.
-113)**  This quote reveals the authors' support for Trump's efforts to make it easier to fire federal employees.
+* **"Schedule F was a bold step in the right direction, but it was only a first step." <sup>(113)</sup>**  This quote reveals the authors' support for Trump's efforts to make it easier to fire federal employees.
-* **"The next conservative President must take bold action to reform the civil service system and to restore accountability and responsiveness to the American people." (p.
-116)**  This quote serves as a call to action for a future conservative President to implement the chapter's recommendations.
+* **"The next conservative President must take bold action to reform the civil service system and to restore accountability and responsiveness to the American people." <sup>(116)</sup>**  This quote serves as a call to action for a future conservative President to implement the chapter's recommendations.

 ### 10. SUMMARY & SIGNIFICANCE